 Many vSphere clouds have Linux and Windows sharing the same host and storage.
 And hardcore Linux admins just don’t dig that.
 Which is another reason I bet PayPal is axing VMware?

 My gut tells me their Linux teams have shared their input and OpenStack is more natural to their way of life.
 It makes them feel good, which is important!

 Hence, here’s my prediction and basis for this list…

 Larger infrastructure environments that support huge numbers of Linux servers that are supported by large Linux teams will soon start axing VMware for OpenStack purely out of preference (emotional choice).

 There it is.
 Emotions.
 Write this down and remember it!

-This is purely speculation and I don’t have the data to support it, but I have dealt with it a number of times on a smaller scale with rouge deployments of KVM and OpenStack.
+This is purely speculation, and I don’t have the data to support it, but I have dealt with it sometimes on a smaller scale with rouge deployments of KVM and OpenStack.
 This is why Linux skills are also important for VMware admins.

 I think it’s crucial for new and old VMware admins to learn Linux ASAP because it allows an easy transition to OpenStack in the event your VP or CTO axes VMware, too!